-A nurse answer line is available to answer any medical questions a student may have when Habif is closed.
-For after-hours care, please call: 314-935-6666.
+A nurse answer line and after hours mental health crisis line are available to answer any medical or mental health questions a student may have when Habif is closed.
+For after-hours care, please call 314-935-6666.

-Medical Services staff members provide care for the evaluation and treatment of an illness or injury, preventive health care and health education, and nutrition, physical therapy, travel medicine and women's health services.
-Habif Health and Wellness Center providers are considered in-network and are participating members of the Washington University in St. Louis Physician's Network.
-Any condition requiring specialized medical services will be referred to an appropriate community specialist.
-Habif accepts most health insurance plans and will be able to bill the plan according to plan benefits when care is accessed at Habif.
-The student health insurance plan requires a referral any time care is not provided at Habif.
-Call 314-935-6666 or visit our website to schedule an appointment for medical care, including allergy injections prescribed by your allergist, health consultations, for HIV or other STD testing, or for immunizations.
+Medical Services staff members provide care for the evaluation and treatment of an illness or injury, preventive health care and health education, immunizations, nutrition counseling, physical therapy, and travel medicine and sexual health services.
+Habif Health and Wellness Center providers are participating members of the Washington University in St. Louis Physician's Network.
+Any condition requiring specialized medical services will be referred to an appropriate specialist.
+Habif accepts most health insurance plans and will be able to bill the plan according to plan benefits.
+The student health insurance plan requires a referral for medical care any time care is not provided at Habif (except in an emergency).
+Call 314-935-6666 or visit the Habif website to schedule an appointment.

-Appointments also are available for assessment, treatment and referral for students who are struggling with substance abuse.
+Appointments are also available for the assessment, treatment, and referral of students who are struggling with substance abuse.

 The Habif Health and Wellness Center pharmacy is available to all Washington University students and their dependents who participate in the student health insurance plan.
-The pharmacy accepts most prescription insurance plans; please check with the pharmacist to see if your prescription plan is accepted at the pharmacy.
+The pharmacy accepts most prescription insurance plans; students should check with the pharmacist to see if their prescription plan is accepted at the pharmacy.

 The Habif Health and Wellness Center lab provides full laboratory services.
 Approximately 20 tests can be performed in the lab.
 The remainder of all testing that is ordered by Habif is completed by LabCorp.
-LabCorp serves as our reference lab and is on the student health insurance plan as a preferred provider.
-This lab can collect any test ordered by our providers or by outside providers.
+LabCorp serves as Habif's reference lab, and it is a preferred provider on the student health insurance plan.
+This lab can perform any test ordered by Habif providers or outside providers.

-All incoming students must provide proof of immunization for two measles, mumps, rubella vaccines after the age of one year old.
-(A titer may be provided in lieu of the immunizations.)
-Meningococcal vaccine proof is required for all incoming undergraduate students.
-A PPD skin test in the past six months is required for students entering the university from certain countries.
-This list of countries may be found on our website.
-We suggest all students also have Tetanus Diphtheria immunization within the past five years, Hepatitis A vaccine series, Hepatitis B vaccine series and Varicella vaccine.
+All incoming students must provide proof of immunization for measles, mumps, and rubella (i.e., two vaccinations after the age of one year old; a titer may be provided in lieu of the immunizations).
+Proof of receiving a meningococcal vaccine is required for all incoming undergraduate students.
+A PPD skin test in the past six months is required for students entering the university from certain countries; this list of countries may be found on the Habif website.
+It is also recommended that, during the five years before beginning their studies at Washington University, all students will have received the tetanus diphtheria immunization, the hepatitis A vaccine series, the hepatitis B vaccine series, and the varicella vaccine.
 Medical History Forms are available online.
-Failure to complete the required forms will delay registration and will prevent entrance into housing assignment.
-Please visit our website for complete information about requirements and deadlines.
+Failure to complete the required forms will delay a student's registration and prevent their entrance into housing assignments.
+Please visit the Habif website for complete information about requirements and deadlines.

 Mental Health Services staff members work with students to resolve personal and interpersonal difficulties, including conflicts with or worry about friends or family, concerns about eating or drinking patterns, and feelings of anxiety and depression.
-Although some concerns are more frequent than others, students' experiences are as varied as the students themselves.
 Staff members help each person figure out their own situation.
 Services include individual, group and couples counseling; crisis counseling; psychiatric consultation; and referral for off-campus counseling.
-Call 314-935-6666 or visit our website to schedule an appointment.
+Call 314-935-6666 or visit the Habif website to schedule an appointment.

 Important Information About Health Insurance, Danforth Campus

-Washington University has a student health fee designed to improve the health and wellness of the entire Washington University community.
+Washington University has a student health fee that was designed to improve the health and wellness of the entire Washington University community.
 This fee supports health and wellness services and programs on campus.
 In addition, all full-time, degree-seeking Washington University students are automatically enrolled in the Student Health Insurance Plan upon completion of registration.
-Students may opt out of this coverage if there is proof of existing comprehensive insurance coverage.
+Students may opt out of this coverage if they provide proof of existing comprehensive insurance coverage.
 Information concerning opting out of the student health insurance plan can be found online after June 1 of each year.
-Habif does provide billing services to many of the major insurance companies in the United States.
-Specific fees and co-pays apply to students using Medical Services and Mental Health Services; these fees may be billable to your insurance plan.
+Habif provides billing services to many of the major insurance companies in the United States.
+Specific fees and co-pays apply to students using Medical Services and Mental Health Services; these fees may be billable to the students' insurance plan.
 More information is available on the Habif Health and Wellness Center website.

 For information about student health services on the Medical Campus, please visit the Student Health Services page of the medical school Bulletin.

-The Washington University campus is among the most attractive in the nation and enjoys a safe, relaxed atmosphere.
+The Washington University campus is among the most attractive in the nation, and it enjoys a safe and relaxed atmosphere.
 Your personal safety and the security of your property while on campus is a shared responsibility.
-Washington University has made safety and security a priority through our commitment to a full-time professional police department, use of closed circuit television, card access, good lighting, shuttle services, emergency telephones, and ongoing educational safety awareness programs.
+Washington University has made safety and security a priority through our commitment to a full-time professional police department, the use of closed-circuit television, card access, good lighting, shuttle services, emergency telephones, and ongoing educational safety awareness programs.
 The vast majority of crimes that occur on college campuses are crimes of opportunity, which can be prevented.

-The best protection against crime is an informed, alert campus community.
+The best protection against crime is an informed and alert campus community.
 Washington University has developed several programs to help make your experience here a safe and secure one.
-An extensive network of emergency telephones, including more than 200 "blue light" telephones, is connected directly to the University Police Department and can alert the police to your exact location.
-In addition to the regular shuttle service, an evening walking escort service or mobile Campus Circulator is available on the Danforth Campus.
+An extensive network of emergency telephones — including more than 200 "blue light" telephones — is connected directly to the University Police Department and can alert the police to your exact location.
+In addition to the regular shuttle service, an evening walking escort service and a mobile Campus Circulator shuttle are available on the Danforth Campus.

-The Campus2Home shuttle will provide a safe ride home for those living in four designated areas off campus — Skinker-DeBaliviere, Loop South, north of The Loop and just south of the campus — from 6:00 p.m. to 4:00 a.m. seven days a week.
-The shuttle leaves from the Mallinckrodt Center and takes passengers directly to the front doors of their buildings.
-Shuttle drivers then will wait and watch to make sure passengers get into their buildings safely.
-Community members can track the shuttle using the WUSTL Mobile App.
-The app can be downloaded free of charge from the iOS App Store or the Google Play store.
+The Campus2Home shuttle will provide a safe ride home for those living in four designated areas off campus — Skinker-DeBaliviere, Loop South, north of the Loop, and just south of the campus — from 6:00 p.m. to 4:00 a.m. seven days a week.
+The shuttle leaves from the Mallinckrodt Center every 30 minutes and takes passengers directly to the front doors of their buildings.
+Shuttle drivers will then wait and watch to make sure passengers get into their buildings safely.
+Community members can track the shuttle in real time using the WUSTL Mobile App.
+The app can be downloaded free of charge from the Apple App Store or the Google Play Store.

 The University Police Department is a full-service organization staffed by certified police officers who patrol the campus 24 hours a day throughout the entire year.
-The Police Department offers a variety of crime prevention programs including a high-security bicycle lock program, free personal-safety whistles, computer security tags, personal safety classes for women and men, property inventory services and security surveys.
-Community members are encouraged to download the personal safety app SafeTrek which allows users to call for help during emergencies.
-The SafeTrek app can be downloaded online.
-For more information on these programs, check out the Washington University Police Department website.
+The department offers a variety of crime prevention programs, including a high-security bicycle lock program, free personal-safety whistles, computer security tags, personal safety classes for women and men, and security surveys.
+Community members are encouraged to download and install the personal safety app Noonlight on their phones; this app allows users to call for help during emergencies.
+For more information about these programs, visit the Washington University Police Department website.

-In compliance with the Campus Crime Awareness and Security Act of 1990, Washington University publishes online an annual report, Safety & Security: Guide for Students, Faculty, and Staff, Annual Campus Security and Fire Safety Reports, which is available to all current and prospective students on the Danforth Campus and university employees on the Danforth, North and West campuses.
+In compliance with the Campus Crime Awareness and Security Act of 1990, Washington University publishes an annual report entitled Safety & Security: Guide for Students, Faculty, and Staff — Annual Campus Security and Fire Safety Reports and Drug & Alcohol Abuse Prevention Program.
+This report is available to all current and prospective students on the Danforth Campus and to university employees on the Danforth, North and West campuses.
 To request a hard copy, contact the Washington University Police Department, CB 1038, One Brookings Drive, St. Louis, MO 63130-4899, 314-935-9011.